NVIDIAGameWorks/kaolin/examples/ImageRecon/GEOmetrics/README.md

 ```
 python train_auto_encoder.py
 ```
 This will train the mesh encoder.
-Then call the follwoing to train the image reconstruction algorithm:
+Then call the following to train the image reconstruction algorithm:
 ```
 python train.py -latent_loss
 ```